What Is a DXA Scan?

 A DXA (DECK-sa) scan is a painless, noninvasive test to measure bone mineral density (BMD).

-DXA scans are the most accurate ways to diagnose:
+DXA scans are the most accurate ways to diagnose and review:

 More precise images